Observation framework: Beyond the documentation about observing property changes

 Note that when the

-closure is called, you don’t receive the changed value—neither through the closure’s empty parameter list nor by accessing theadjustments
+onChangeclosure is called, you don’t receive the changed value—neither through the closure’s empty parameter list nor by accessing theadjustmentsinstance directly.

 So you may say this withObservationTracking(_:onChange:) is a one-time approach.
 How does this help us do the observation?
 Well, I would say it’s useful in a UI rendering.